notadeejay/rbc-training/data/Week 1 Day 1/10__"Hack" The Web__Exercise.md

 ## Tasks

 - Navigate to your favourite website in Google Chrome.
 If you don't have one, try Twitter or the New York Times' website
-- Open up the Chrome Development Tools
+- Open up the Chrome Development Tools by right clicking and selecting **Inspect**
 - Use the Chrome Development Tools to change a tweet or a headline to be about you

 ## Tips & Tricks